Hawker Siddeley Harrier: Other operators

-Due to the Harrier's unique characteristics it attracted a large amount of interest from other nations, often as attempts to make their own V/STOL jets were unsuccessful, such as in the cases of the American XV-4 Hummingbird and the German VFW VAK 191B.
+Due to the Harrier's unique characteristics it attracted a large amount of interest from other nations, often as attempts to make their own V/STOL jets were unsuccessful, such as in the cases of the American Lockheed XV-4 Hummingbird and the German VFW VAK 191B.
 (Note: Kevin Brown of Popular Mechanics described the development efforts of performance vertical aircraft as having "long eluded the best efforts of the aviation industry", and noted that several American efforts had been "spectacularly unsuccessful".)
 Operations by the USMC aboard in 1981 and by British Harriers and Sea Harriers in the Falklands War proved that the aircraft was highly effective in combat.
 These operations also demonstrated that "Harrier Carriers" provided a powerful presence at sea without the expense of big deck carriers.
 (Note: Politically, the British government had decided not to use aircraft carriers after the 1960s, due to the costs involved.
 The s had been developed under the official guise of being an anti-submarine Through Deck Cruiser, but the approved development of the Sea Harrier and the addition of ski-jumps to the design enabled ships of the Invincible class to perform as light aircraft carriers.)

 Following the display of Harrier operations from small carriers, the navies of Spain and later Thailand bought the Harrier for use as their main carrier-based fixed-wing aircraft.
 (Note: Italy also became an operator of a "Harrier Carrier", but they only operated the second-generation McDonnell Douglas AV-8B Harrier II.)
 Spain's purchase of Harriers was complicated by long-standing political friction between the British and Spanish governments of the era; even though the Harriers were manufactured in the UK they were sold to Spain with the US acting as an intermediary.
 During tests in November 1972, the British pilot John Farley showed that the wooden deck of their aircraft carrier was able to withstand the temperature of the gases generated by the Harrier.
 Since 1976, the Spanish Navy operated the AV-8S Matador from their aircraft carrier Dédalo; the aircraft provided both air defence and strike capabilities for the Spanish fleet.
 Spain later purchased five Harriers directly from the British government mainly to replace losses.